Grise3/p.mort.coffee-Uploader/README.md

 - Max file size is **100 MB** (as enforced by the service).
 - After uploading, a **countdown starts (40 seconds)** and the window auto-closes.
+- The **text editor** is useful for quick notes, code snippets, or simple messages.

 ## 🛡️ Disclaimer